wahidhaa/gene_level_differential_expression_analysis_with_DESeq2/README.md

 ## Workflow summary:

-The `de_script.R` script is organized into the following sections:
+The `DE_analysis_script.R` script is organized into the following sections:

 1. **Package installation & setup** — install/load all required CRAN and
    Bioconductor packages; record session info for reproducibility.